-There is an exception for nicotine inhaling products that are licensed as medicines or medical devices.
+There is an exception for vapes that are licensed as medicines or medical devices.
 This exemption only applies to the extent to which the product is authorised.

-If you sell e-cigarettes and associated devices you might want to display a poster advising customers that you will not sell to under-18s:If I sell e-cigarettes or nicotine refills to people under 18 TRADING STANDARDS WILL PROSECUTE ME
+If you sell vapes you might want to display a poster advising customers that you will not sell to under-18s:If I sell vapes or nicotine refills to people under 18 TRADING STANDARDS WILL PROSECUTE ME

 Note: unlike the tobacco poster, this is not a legal requirement and is simply suggested wording.